Deals5 min read

 2026 Hyundai IONIQ 5

-- Effective monthly cost: $370 (including the up-front cash spread across 36 months)
+• Effective monthly cost: $370 (with the up-front cash spread across 36 months)

-- Catch: The 800-volt charging architecture and Tesla Supercharger access (via NACS adapter) make this the most practical road-trip EV in this price bracket.
-There's not really a catch.
+• Catch: the 800-volt charging and Supercharger access (via NACS adapter) make this the most practical road-trip EV in the price bracket.
+Honestly, there isn't much of a catch — this is my deal of the month.

 2026 Chevrolet Equinox EV

-- What's good: GM is throwing the kitchen sink at Equinox EV inventory.
-Lease cash, finance cash, conquest bonuses, owner loyalty bonuses — they stack in some regions to push monthly under $300.
+• What's good: GM is throwing the kitchen sink at Equinox EV inventory — lease cash, finance cash, conquest and loyalty bonuses stack in some regions to push monthly under $300.

-- Catch: NACS port doesn't show up until late 2026 production.
-If you charge primarily on Tesla Superchargers, the 2026 model needs an adapter that GM has been slow to ship.
+• Catch: the NACS port doesn't arrive until late-2026 production.
+If you charge primarily on Tesla Superchargers, the 2026 needs an adapter GM has been slow to ship.

 2026 Tesla Model 3 Long Range RWD

-- Bonus: One year of free Supercharging on new Model 3 leases, added in April 2026 and still running
+• Bonus: one year of free Supercharging on new Model 3 leases, added in April and still running

-- What's good: Tesla's lease residuals are unusually strong this cycle (62% at 36 months), which keeps monthly payments low even though the discount-off-MSRP is smaller than what GM and Hyundai are throwing around.
+• What's good: Tesla's lease residuals are unusually strong this cycle (62% at 36 months), which keeps payments low even though the discount off MSRP is smaller than what GM and Hyundai are throwing around.

-- Catch: No buyout option at lease end.
+• Catch: no buyout at lease end.
 Tesla pulled the residual buyout in 2024 and hasn't restored it.

 The next tier